-The amendments require that an entity's right to defer settlement of a liability for at least twelve months after the reporting period must have substance and exist at the end of the reporting period.
-The classification of a liability is not affected by the likelihood that an entity will exercise its right to defer settlement of the liability for at least twelve months after the reporting period.
+The amendments specify that an entity's right to defer settlement of a liability for at least twelve months after the reporting period must be substantive and must exist at the end of the reporting period.
+The classification of a liability is not affected by the likelihood that the entity will exercise its right to defer settlement of the liability for at least twelve months after the reporting period.
+The amendments are to be applied retrospectively.

-The amendments are effective for periods beginning on or after January 1, 2024.
-The amendments are to be applied retrospectively, with early adoption permitted.
-The amendments may have an impact on the classification of liabilities in the Fund's statement of financial position.
+The amendments did not have any impact on the classification of liabilities in the Fund's statement of financial position.

-Amendments to IAS 1, Presentation of Financial Statements - Non-current Liabilities with Covenants
+Amendments to IAS 1 Presentation of financial statements - Non-current liabilities with covenants

-After publication of the amendments to IAS 1 regarding the classification of liabilities as current or noncurrent, the IASB introduced additional amendments to IAS 1 in October 2022.
-Under these amendments, only covenants that an entity must meet on or before the reporting date affect the classification of a liability as current or non-current.
-Furthermore, an entity is required to provide disclosures in notes that enable users of financial statements to understand the risk that non-current liabilities with covenants may be settled within twelve months.
+Under these amendments, only covenants, that an entity is required to comply with at or before the reporting date, affect the classification of a liability as current or non-current.
+In addition, an entity must provide disclosures in the notes that enable users of the financial statements to understand the risk that non-current covenant liabilities may be settled within twelve months.
+The amendments are to be applied retrospectively.

-The amendments are effective for annual periods beginning on or after January 1, 2024.
-The amendments are to be applied retrospectively, with early adoption permitted.
-The amendments may have an impact on the classification of liabilities in the Fund's statement of financial position.
+The amendments did not have any impact on the classification of liabilities in the Fund's statement of financial position.